 - 2 bowls steamed rice

 - ¾ cup dashi (seasoning)

 - 「PREP」Cut the chicken into bite-sized pieces.
 Slice the naganegi diagonally into thin rounds.
 Chop the mitsuba.
 Lightly mix the eggs together.

 - Heat the frying pan and add the chicken, onion and seasoning ingredients.

-Bring to a boil, then add some chopped mitsuba and the mixed egg.
+- Bring to a boil, then add the chopped mitsuba and mixed egg.
 If you like your egg more runny, add only 3/4 of the egg mix at this point.

 - Return to a simmer (and add the rest of the egg mix), then turn off the heat and dish it over a bowl of steamed rice.

 Please let us know how it turned out for you!
 Leave a comment below and tag @oishiwashokurecipes on Instagram and hashtag it #oishiwashokurecipes.